ilpropheta/PPL-Agents/README.md

 ### Consume all the buffer or stop: AsyncConsumerAgent

+Since the pattern sketched above is quite common, this repository contains a proper class that models it and wipes away some boilerplate.

-`AsyncConsumerAgent` is a utility class that must be parametrized with a Consumer behavior and with a policy for the last messages that can be stay in queue after the stop command has been received.
+`AsyncConsumerAgent` must be parametrized with a *Consumer behavior* and with a *policy for processing the last messages* that can stay in the buffer after receiving the stop command.

-The `Consumer` is expected to provide:
+The `Consumer` is expected to provide two elements accessible from subclasses (e.g. `protected`):

-- `void Consume(T)`
+- a function with a signature compatible with `void Consume(T)` (e.g. meaning that `const T&` is valid as well)
-- a member `m_buffer` compatible with the type `Concurrency::ISource<T>` and accessible from subclasses (e.g. `protected`)
+- a member variable `m_buffer` compatible with the type `Concurrency::ISource<T>` (e.g. meaning that `Concurrency::ISource<T>&` is valid as well)

 Also, `Consumer` mustn't be `final`.